open-source-labs/Reactime/src/README.md

 # Diagrams

-All the diagrams of data flows are avaliable on [MIRO](https://miro.com/app/board/uXjVPictrsM=/)
+All the diagrams of data flows are available on [MIRO](https://miro.com/app/board/uXjVPictrsM=/)

 1. The _app_ folder is responsible for the Single Page Application that you see when you open the chrome dev tools under the Reactime tab.